Chemical ISO Tank (Optimodal): Benefits and Growth Drivers of Multi-modal Transportation Services

-- Shipping intermodally by rail is over 2 times more fuel efficient than by truck.
-Railroads can move a ton of freight over 400 miles on one gallon of fuel.
-If just 10% of the long-haul freight currently moving over the road were converted to rail, annual fuel savings in the US would exceed 1 billion gallons.
+- Shipping intermodally by rail is over two times more fuel efficient than by truck.
+Railroads can move one ton of freight over 400 miles on one gallon of fuel.
+If just 10% of the long-haul freight currently moving over-the-road were converted to rail, annual fuel savings in the U.S. would exceed 1 billion gallons.

 Improved Safety and Security –

 - Rail service can be significantly safer than over-the-road trucking service.
-Railroads record 1/4 the number of accidents per ton-mile than trucks.
-Moreover, railroads have an outstanding track record in safely delivering hazardous materials – 99.99 percent of all rail shipments containing hazardous materials arrive at their destination safely, without any release.
-Railroads and trucks carry almost equal hazmat ton-miles, but trucks have 16 times more hazmat releases than railroads.
+Railroads record one quarter the number of accidents per ton-mile than trucks.
+Moreover, railroads have an outstanding track record in safely delivering hazardous materials – 99.99% of all rail shipments containing hazardous materials arrive at their destination safely, without any release.
+Railroads and trucks carry almost equal HAZMAT ton-miles, but trucks have 16 times more HAZMAT releases than railroads.
 In addition to safety, rail transportation is significantly more secure for the transportation of hazardous materials.

 Reduced Highway Congestion –

-- One intermodal train takes about 300 long-haul trucks off of our crowded highways.
+- One intermodal train takes about 300 long-haul trucks off our crowded highways.